If you'd like to make a difference in your community while helping people when they're sick, you should consider working as a pharmacy technician.

 Not only is the demand for this career path growing rapidly, but being a pharmacy technician can also give you an opportunity to gain valuable experience.

-Want to learn how to get started in this field?
+Want to learn what it’s like to work in a pharmacy and how to get started in this field?
 Just keep reading.

 What Exactly is a Pharmacy Technician?

-The role of a pharmacy technician is often confused with the role of a pharmacist.
+To someone unfamiliar with the inner workings of a pharmacy, the role of a pharmacy technician may be confused with the role of a pharmacist.
 While they work closely with one another, these are two different jobs.

-Because the majority of the people you’ll communicate with are sick, you should be warm, considerate, and empathetic while on the job.
-This role is good for compassionate people who like to help others.
+Because the people you'll communicate with might be sick, you should be warm, considerate, and empathetic while on the job.
+This role could be a good fit for compassionate people who like to help others.

-Most pharmacy technicians undergo between one and two years of training.
-Although it isn’t necessary to obtain an associate degree to work in the field, earning one can help you become a more competitive candidate.
-If you already have a busy schedule, you can enroll in online courses that work within your schedule, as well.
+Although it isn't necessary to obtain an associate degree to work in the field, earning one might help you become a more competitive candidate.
+If you already have a busy schedule, you can enroll in online courses that work within your schedule, as well.1

 - Privacy laws and ethics